Have the freshest free hiking tips sent to you each month!

 Base camping establishes a "sort of permanent" temporary home away from home when you're backpacking.

 You hike into a great location, and make camp.
-So far, that sounds like backpacking, right?

-Here are a few scenarios for your consideration:
+Here are nine scenarios for your consideration:

 1. When you've been salivating to explore a special spot on the map.